-Last March (2018), Jatinder Minhas contributed this blogpost, reflecting on his fellowship.
-Not only did he go on to complete his PhD in record time but this week (June 2019), we were delighted to received the following message:
+Last March, Jatinder Minhas contributed the below blogpost, reflecting on his fellowship.
+Not only did he go on to complete his PhD in record time but this week, we were delighted to received the following message:

 “I wanted to let you know that I have secured one of only five UK-wide highly revered 4-year NIHR Clinical Lectureships in Older People and Complex Health Needs (the only one in the UK linked to speciality training in Geriatric Medicine).
 I have also had two important manuscripts accepted in the last week for publication in high impact journals

 - Feasibility of Improving Cerebral Autoregulation in Acute Intracerebral Hemorrhage (BREATHE-ICH) Study: Results from an Experimental Interventional Study (International Journal of Stroke)

 - Determining differences between critical closing pressure and resistance-area product: responses of the healthy young and old to hypocapnia (European Journal of Physiology).

 We are now in the early stages of organising a patient-centred research event to disseminate the results of the BREATHE-ICH study (the subject of Jatinder’s research) and generate further perspectives on the next steps“.

 It’s so great to hear of Jatinder’s success.
 When we hear stories like this, we know that the future of age-related research is in great hands !

 Welcome to the first in our series of reflections from our Research Training Fellows.
 Dr Jatinder Minhas, who was awarded a fellowship in 2017 reflects on the journey so far…

 What’s been your experience of your fellowship so far?